If I'm wrong, please correct

 - A more subtle example is the scene where Jane is packing to go to a family reunion.
 She is putting numerous copies of the same shirt into her suitcase.

-- Another subtle example is a scene in episode 3 where Brittany remarks that Kevin wearing his football uniform was a smart idea while they were fundraising.
+- Another subtle example is a scene in "College Bored" where Brittany remarks that Kevin wearing his football uniform was a smart idea while they were fundraising.
 Really smart, considering that it's the only thing he wears.